mlexchange/mlex_highres_segmentation/README.md

-# Dash-App for Segmentation of High-Resolution Images
+# Dash App for Segmentation of High-Resolution Images

-...
+This applications is built using Plotly's [Dash](https://dash.plotly.com/) framework and provides a web-based interface for visualizing and annotating high resolution images.

 ## How to use?